Get smart... save money with a water meter

 Now Anglian Water is asking customers to have their say on its draft business plan at sites across the region and online.

-A company roadshow has already visited Norwich and King’s Lynn this month and will also be explaining its plans at:
+A company roadshow has already visited Huntingdon and King's Lynn this month and will also be explaining its plans at Peterborough One Retail shopping centre on Wednesday, May 2.

 People can also have their say at any time up to Wednesday, May 9 by visiting www.h2oletsgo.com